dablockdao/polkadot-ecosystem/dot-hub/src/content/docs/hub/media/polkadotters.md

 ---
 title: Polkadotters
+description: Polkadotters are a Czech Polkadot enthusiasts offering top-tier validator and collator services, promoting decentralization &amp; community.
 ---
 Orgs
  Validators

-Polkadotters are a Czech Polkadot enthusiasts offering top-tier validator and collator services, promoting decentralization &amp; community.

 Polkadotters Validator and Collator Services in the Polkadot Ecosystem
 ----------------------------------------------------------------------